michael-ouyang-projects/Intelligent-Trash-Can/README.md

 			RPi.GPIO     0.6.3

-	// if you are not using 'pi' as your normal user.
+*// [If you are not using 'pi' as your normal user, add your user to group adm, sudo, video and gpio]
-	* sudo vim /etc/group
+* sudo vim /etc/group <br/>

-		add your user in group adm, sudo, video and gpio.

 *// [Check that if your normal user is in those group]*
 * groups {normal-user}
 	``` bash